mun-lang/book/src/ch02-01-values-and-types.md

 }
 ```

-Floating-point numbers are represented according to the IEEE-754 standard.
+Mun represents floating points numbers according to the IEEE-754 standard.
 The
-`f32` type is a single-precision float, and `f64` has double precision.
+`f32` type represents a single-precision float, and the type `f64` a double

-#### The Boolean Type
+precision float.

-As in most other programming languages, a Boolean type in Mun has two possible
+### The Boolean Type

-values: `true` and `false`.
-Booleans are one byte in size.
-The Boolean type in
+Like in many other programming languages, a Boolean type can either be `true` or
-Mun is specified using `bool`.
-For example:
+`false`.
+Booleans are represented by the `bool` type.
+They are one byte in size.

 ```mun
 fn main() {